 Support the development of agendas.

+The Secretary or designee shall:

+Be an appointed volunteer by the OQWG Leadership Team

+Maintain records and correspondence related to OQWG activities – including the OQWG SharePoint site.

+Record and distribute meeting minutes including voice votes for OQWG meetings and OQWG Leadership Team meetings.

+One of the API Standards Development Representatives shall:

+Maintain records and correspondence related to OQWG activities – including the OQWG SharePoint site.

+Prepare and distribute meeting agendas for OQWG meetings and OQWG Leadership Team meetings.

+Notify members of scheduled meetings.

+Maintain the current roster of OQWG members (including alternates or delegates) and determine if a quorum is present when meetings are called to order.

 The Advisors shall function in an advisory capacity as requested by Chair and/or Vice-Chair.
 They will serve two years, unless unforeseeable circumstances prevent them from completing their term.
-Advisors may be requested to perform the duties of the Chair, Vice-Chair, or lead a Work Group team in the event the incumbent leader is temporarily unable to perform their assigned duties.
+Advisors may be requested to perform the duties of the Chair, Vice-Chair, or lead a Working Group team in the event the incumbent leader is temporarily unable to perform their assigned duties.

 The OQWG Leadership Team will appoint OQWG members to serve as Chair and Vice-Chair of working groups tasked with completing a specific scope of work.
-These groups are known as ‘Work Groups’ and are identified with a number and a name that describes the scope of responsibility – for example, Work Group 3 (WG3) – Front Matter.
-Work Group leaders can be any individual, voting or otherwise, that are members in good standing of the OQWG.
-Work Group leaders leading policy work are required to be members in good standing, voting or otherwise, of the OQSPG.
+Working Group leaders can be any individual, voting or otherwise, that are members in good standing of the OQWG. \

-Work Group Chairs/Co-Chairs (or designee) shall:
+Working Group Chairs/Co-Chairs (or designee) shall:

-Develop agendas for work group activities in consultation with the OQWG Leadership Team.
+Develop agendas for working group activities in consultation with the OQWG Leadership Team.

-Lead work group activities during work group sessions.
+Lead working group activities during working group sessions.

-Provide minutes following work group meetings in the format and timeline requested by the OQWG Leadership Team.
+Provide minutes following working group meetings in the format and timeline requested by the OQWG Leadership Team.

+Maintain working group roster.

 Co-ordinate with API staff to implement the balloting process, as required.